(CNN) -- Here's a look at what you need to know about ricin, a natural, highly toxic compound that is extracted from castor beans.

 January 28, 2011 - Jeff Boyd Levenderis is arrested after a coffee can containing ricin is found in his foreclosed home in Coventry Township, Ohio.
 When the FBI questioned Levenderis, he said the substance was ant poison, but later admitted it was ricin that he made 10 years earlier.

 February 1, 2011 - A federal grand jury indicts Levenderis on one count of possessing a biological toxin and one count of making false statements.
-As of May 2013, Levenderis has not gone to trial.

 March 28, 2011 - Michael Crooker pleads guilty to one count of using the mail to threaten a federal prosecutor and one count of possessing the toxin ricin without obtaining required registration.